 David R. “Doc” Hawkins, M.D., Ph.D.
 (1927–2012) is a contributor to our award-winning book, The Power of Love.
-The book is dedicated to Dr. David R. Hawkins and his wife Susan Hawkins.
+The book is dedicated to Dr. David R. “Doc” Hawkins and his wife Susan Hawkins.
 The author, Fran Grace, spent many years in close connection with Doc and Susan, and the book narrates the transformative effect of their love upon her life.
-The book includes close-ups of Doc and Susan in their home, and an in-depth interview with Doc on “Love in Everyday Life.”
-Before Doc passed away in 2012, they conceived of this book, as a teaching and transmission of love in its many facets and expressions.
-Doc and Susan calibrated a list of people for Fran to go meet, interview, learn from, and include in the book.
+Before Doc passed away in 2012, he and Fran conceived of this book, as a teaching and transmission of love in its many facets and expressions.
+Doc and Susan calibrated a list of people for Fran to interview and learn from.
 These teachers come from all walks of life and spiritual traditions—a demonstration of Doc’s teaching that love is present everywhere.
 The book is unusual in its interweaving of high teachings on love from diverse teachers with the author’s honest sharing of her struggles to embody them.

 Dr. Hawkins was a physician, author, lecturer, researcher of consciousness, and spiritual teacher.
 For more complete biographical information, refer to:

 –The “About the Author” section in Dr. Hawkins’ books, which includes his own autobiographical remarks.

 –“Introduction” written by Dr. Fran Grace at the beginning of the book, The Map of Consciousness® Explained (2020) by Dr. Hawkins

 For information on his body of work and his foundation, see his website, Veritas Publishing.